odoo/o-spreadsheet/readme.md

 # o-spreadsheet

-`o-spreadsheet` is a standalone spreadsheet for the web, easily integrable and extendable.
+Standalone spreadsheet for the web, easily integrable and extendable.

 ## Supported features